 4 .
 Halogen light

-The light spectrum of a halogen grow light is very similar to the sun.
+The light spectrum of a halogen grow light is very similar to the direct sun.
 Halogen grow lights are less expensive than other types of grow lights and emit very little heat.
 However, they are not as efficient as LED or fluorescent grow lights and may not be sufficient for all hydroponic plants.

 5 .
 High-pressure sodium (HPS) light